anushpoudel/flow-activator-js/README.md

 ## Troubleshooting

 - **Ensure SF CLI is installed and authenticated**:
   Ensure that you have authenticated to all the orgs you intend to use with the script.
-Use the `sfdx force:org:list` command to list all authenticated orgs.
+Use the `sf org list` or `sfdx force:org:list` command to list all authenticated orgs.

 - **Node.js Environment Issues**:
   If you encounter issues with Node.js dependencies, ensure that you have installed all necessary packages by running `npm install`.